jekyll/jekyll/docs/_docs/permalinks.md

 ### Built-in formats

-For posts, Jekyll also provides the following built-in styles for convenience:
+For posts, Jekyll also provides the following built-in styles for convenience.
+Note, these aren't recognized when setting the permalink in front matter.

 <div class="mobile-side-scroller">
 <table>